College of Performing and Visual Arts

 |MUS 460||Survey of the Music Business||

-MUS 160 and MUS 161: Not required for piano majors; piano majors will take 8-10 hours of university-wide elective credits
+MUS 160 and MUS 161: Not required for piano students; piano students will take 8-10 hours of university-wide elective credits

-INDIVIDUAL PERFORMANCE: Students who elect the capstone project option will take eight semesters of Individual Performance at the 200-level, or a combination of 200- and 400-level instruction.
+INDIVIDUAL PERFORMANCE: Students who elect the capstone project will take eight semesters of either Performance Study or Applied Music at the 200 and 400-level instruction.

-INDIVIDUAL PERFORMANCE: Students who elect the recital option will take eight semesters of Individual Performance, with a minimum of three semesters at the 400-level.
+INDIVIDUAL PERFORMANCE: Students who elect the recital option will take eight semesters of either Performance Study or Applied Music, with a minimum of three semesters at the 400-level.
 These students must pass an upper-level qualifying examination, determined by the performance area, before he/she may enroll in 400-level instruction.
 This examination is to be taken by the end of the fourth semester of 200-level instruction.
 If the student does not pass this examination on the first try, he/she may retake it once in the subsequent semester.
 Students who elect the recital option will present a half Senior Recital.

-ENSEMBLES: Of the eight hours of ensembles, seven semesters of Major Musical Organization are required, except for students whose Individual Performance studies are in jazz (MUS 236/436) for whom fours semesters of Major Musical Organization are required.
+ENSEMBLES: Of the eight hours of ensembles, seven semesters of Major Musical Organization are required, except for students whose performance studies are in jazz for whom fours semesters of Major Musical Organization are required.

 and choose one of the following courses: